PlayeRom/flightgear-addon-fgcamera/Docs/manual.md

 * See `aircraft-integration.md` file for additional API for integration with the aircraft code in order to get more precise control e.g. walker bypass options
-* See `headtracker-integration.md` file for information how to integrate additional head-tracker interfaces (beside linuxtrack and irtrack)
+* See `headtracker-integration.md` file for information how to integrate additional head-tracker interfaces (beside Linux Track and TrackIR.)

 Have fun using this addon!